Those with early breast cancer are treated differently than those with metastatic breast cancer.

 If you’re already receiving PERJETA + Herceptin, your doctor may be able to switch you to PHESGO if they think it’s right for you.

-If you are taking PHESGO for early breast cancer, you will take it every 3 weeks for a total of 1 year (up to 18 cycles) unless side effects become too difficult to manage or the cancer comes back sooner.
+If you are taking PHESGO for early breast cancer, it will be given every 3 weeks for a total of 1 year (up to 18 cycles), unless side effects become too difficult to manage or the cancer comes back sooner.

-For some people, it may be beneficial to start treatment with PHESGO before having surgery, which is called neoadjuvant treatment.
-One of the goals of neoadjuvant treatment is to help reduce or get rid of cancer cells before surgery.
+For some people, it may be beneficial to start PHESGO before surgery, which is called neoadjuvant treatment.

-*Unless side effects become too difficult to manage or the cancer comes back sooner.
+*Unless side effects become too difficult to manage or the cancer comes back earlier.

 Keep in mind that not all cancers respond to neoadjuvant or adjuvant treatment.
 It’s possible that the cancer may still return after treatment.